 Your social relationships and social activities may have taken a hit, as well.
 The rituals your spouse has to complete before leaving the house make it difficult, if not impossible, to attend social events.
 Or due to irrational fears, your spouse can’t even go out in public.
 You feel guilty if you go to parties or engage in other activities by yourself.
 You may also find yourself feeling lonely and isolated from people who once held important places in your lives.
 And you end up feeling frustrated, angry, or even betrayed.
 Rest assured that this reaction to your spouse’s OCD is not unique.
 Loving partners who find OCD invading and taking over their lives experience a wide range of emotions.

-By reading this web site, you’ve already taken a positive step toward helping your loved one overcome OCD.
+In engaging with resources like this one, you’ve already taken a positive step toward helping your loved one overcome OCD.
 Don’t stop now.
 Remember that no one wants to live a life ruled by OCD.
 You can be highly influential and effective in helping your spouse gain control over this oftentimes heartbreaking disorder.
 However, your health matters too.
 OCD is not just unpleasant for the individual affected.
 Loved ones often feel distressed and upset too.
 For this reason, it’s important not to rule out the possibility of professional and/or peer support for yourself and not just your spouse.

 Why Me?
 Why Now?